jacobkap/crimebythenumbers/docs/reading-writing-data.md

 ### Stata

-For both the remaining three data types we'll use the package `haven`.
+For the remaining three data types we'll use the package `haven`.

 ```r